chemacortes/aoc-2022/aoc-20/problem.md

 The grove coordinates can still be found in the same way.
 Here, the 1000th number after `0` is `_811589153_`, the 2000th is `_2434767459_`, and the 3000th is `_-1623178306_`; adding these together produces `_1623178306_`.

 Apply the decryption key and mix your encrypted file ten times. _What is the sum of the three numbers that form the grove coordinates?_

+Your puzzle answer was `6420481789383`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **